danielvillahermosadominguez/shopping_list_vue/logbook.md

 - Implementation of delete one element
 - Implementation of update one element: quantity + and - -Next steps are:
+  - edition of the name: several problems.
+We need to solve it.
   - Implementation of update one element: name (the last basic feature and we have created the updated form).
 After this, we need to refactor and review all the problems.
   - Review and refactor of the test and code.
   - Review every flaky tests: we have a lot.
   - to get a new feature: The user can decrease and increment a selected item
+  - Writing the readme and conclusions after the first feature.  + remember to include:
+    - flush
+  - Common styles for all the application
+- Parking lot:
+  - ViewModel pattern.
+  - Login

+BUGS/PROBLEMS:
+- Strange configuration of the test in tsconfig.
+Something is wrong.
+Why we need to include  "tests/component/ShoppingList.vue" ?
+If i remove it tests are not working.
+Review it.
+In addition, I cannot, create other test in the same folder.
+It must be a problem of configuration.
+- CI = The first time I execute acceptance tests they fail.
+    - We have several flaky tests.
+We should review them (too much flaky tests)
+- UI = the HTML elements change their size.
+To improve for better experience
+- UI = About page is not working

+21/03/2023
+- edition of the name: several problems.
+Solved.
+-Next steps are:
+  - Remove ChangeParametersItem.vue, it is not being used.
+  - Review and refactor of the test and code.
+  - Review every flaky tests: we have a some of them.
   - Writing the readme and conclusions after the first feature.  + remember to include:
     - flush
   - Common styles for all the application